 Ethel – Ethel Merman!
 The original brassy Broadway Diva... or IS she?
 Range: F#3 – D5

-Elder Braithwaite - A Mormon Missionary, young and earnest and compltely devoted to the Church and his Mission... but also harboring a secret!
+Elder Braithwaite – A Mormon missionary, young and earnest and completely devoted to the Church and his Mission... but also harboring a secret!
 Range: A2 – G#4

 Setting: Outside and inside "Ethel Merman's" home.
 Exterior needs a front door (pink) and interior requires a Christmas tree.